How Many Strands of Barbed Wire Is Best For Cattle?

 The Modern 4 to 6 Wire Standard

 You want a fence that keeps cattle in and headaches out.
 Pick too few wires and animals wander; over-build and you burn cash.
 For a deeper planning checklist, see our Cattle Fencing Guide.
-Below is a field-tested blueprint drawn from ranches across Florida, Alabama, and Georgia for choosing the right strand count the first time.
+For professional help building durable enclosures, explore our Cattle Fence Installation services

 Four-Strand Fencing: Best for Low Stock Pressure